sanraith/aoc2022/README.md

 Solutions for Advent of Code 2022 in Rust with a complementary web runner.
 Web runner will be available at (WIP): <https://sanraith.github.io/aoc2022/>
-All scaffold related downloads are cached locally.
+All scaffold related requests are cached locally.

 ## Development environment setup